erenon/cueue/README.md

 between writer and reader is done by atomic operations, there are no mutexes or lock ASM instruction prefixes (on the tested platforms: x86 and M1).

-(Not shown here, but this structure also allows inter-process communication using shared memory, and data recovery from coredumps)
+This structure also allows inter-process communication using shared memory, and data recovery from coredumps.

 ## Limitations